jon-hanson/parsecj/README.md

 * The return type of each combinator function is `Parser<S, A>` and the compiler attempts to infer the types of `S` and `A` from the arguments.
 Certain combinators do not have parameters of both types - `retn` and `eof` for instance, which causes the type inference to fail resulting in a compilation error.
 If this happens the error can be avoid by either assigning the combinator to a variable or by explicitly specifying the generic types, e.g. `Combinators.<Character, BinaryOperator<Double>>retn`.
 * We add the `eof` parser, which succeeds if it encounters the end of the input, to bookend the `expr` parser.
 This ensures the parser does not inadvertently parse malformed inputs that begin with a valid expression, such as `(1+2)Z`.

+# Notes on the Implementation

-# Translating Haskell into Java
+## Translating Haskell into Java

 This section describes how the Haskell code from the [Parsec paper](http://research.microsoft.com/en-us/um/people/daan/download/papers/parsec-paper.pdf) paper has been translated into Java.